Item uses these practice principles: Partnerships with families, Respectful relationships and responsive engagement.

 - service access and family engagement.

-Cost of offering BaP groups to local parents in and around the Brimbank and Hume regions: $2,000 per parent.
+EPEC is currently offered in the Brimbank and Hume regions.
+The cost of offering BaP groups to local parents/carers in and around the Brimbank and Hume regions: $2000/parent.

-Cost of having local parents trained and supervised to lead BaP in a service: $8,000 for two practitioners (minimum)
+Cost of training and supervising local parents/carers to lead BaP in a service: $8000 for two practitioners (minimum of two needed).

-Program/practice descriptions and details: EPEC parenting and parent facilitator courses can be offered to groups of eight to 12 parents.
+Program/practice descriptions and details: EPEC parenting and parent facilitator courses can be offered to groups of eight to 12 parents/carers.

 EPEC Hubs organise and provide EPEC parenting courses.
-The Hubs are led by Hub co-ordinators who are responsible for:
+The hubs are led by coordinators responsible for:

-EPEC uses a peer-led approach, so parents are trained to teach other parents.
+EPEC uses a peer-led approach, so parents/carers are trained to teach other parents/carers.
 Each local EPEC site gets training, support and expertise from the national EPEC team, which ensures program fidelity and quality.

 Program adaptability: the program was developed in the UK but can be adapted to different local communities.
 Courses can be offered in different locations depending on the needs of the community.